cooolgamorg/Starlight3DS/README.md

 **Starlight3DS issues:**

 * **Some games such as Donkey Kong Country Returns 3D doesn't work**: I geniunely have no clue why this happen, I can't test it in my side because I don't have the game.
 Even if I could, I don't know how to investigate this issue.
 Help is welcomed!
 Discuss about this issue [In this issue](https://github.com/cooolgamorg/Starlight3DS/issues/17)
-* **Low extended values for backlight are broken**: If you hold L or R to use the extended values below the original limits, it will glitch and gets extremely high.
-I checked the code for this and it seems good to me, maybe I need to investigate a little more.
-    * DO NOT USE THESE VALUES IF THIS HAPPEN!
-This *may* DAMAGE the screen!

 ## Building from source